Ramon Mitra Jr.: Early life and career

-Mitra was born on February 4, 1928, inside the Iwahig Penal Colony in Puerto Princesa, Palawan to Ramon Mitra and Purification Villarosa.
+Mitra was born on February 4, 1928, inside the Iwahig Penal Colony in Puerto Princesa, Palawan to Ramon P. Mitra and Purification Villarosa.
 At the time of his birth, his father was the superintendent of the penal colony.
 He attended public school for elementary education and took his secondary education in San Beda College.
 He finished his degree in liberal arts in Baguio and obtained his Bachelor of Laws in San Beda College.

 Mitra was a foreign service officer in Washington, D.C., and at the United Nations from 1954 to 1961.
 In 1961, he was special assistant to the Office of the President.
 He then became a senior technical assistant to the Manila mayor's office from 1962 to 1965.

 Political life

 Representative (1965–1971)

 Mitra's political career began when he ran and won a seat in the House of Representatives representing Palawan's at-large congressional district during the 1965 general election.
-He ran again for a second term in 1969 but was cut short following his resignation in 1971 to run for the Senate.
+He ran again for a second term in 1969 and won again, but resigned before completing his term to run for the Senate in 1971.
 During his first stint in the House, he was the minority leader for five years.

 Senator of the Philippines (1971–1972)

 Mitra was one of the eight candidates fielded by the Liberal Party for the 1971 Senate election.
 In August 1971, during a campaign rally held in Plaza Miranda to proclaim their candidacies, a deadly bombing occurred which caused 9 deaths and injured 95, including Mitra.
 He acquired 32 shrapnel wounds and 13 shrapnel buried in his body.

-He won sixth place in the election earning around 3 million votes.
+He won sixth place in the election with around 3 million votes.
 In September 1972, his term was cut short by martial law and was subsequently arrested.
 He was one of the first arrested and jailed when Ferdinand Marcos declared martial law.